-- policies and schedules that provide the framework for a long-term vision for the Town, establishing a broad strategy to achieve overall community wellbeing through social, economic, cultural and environmental objectives. - This Official Plan establishes a strategic decision-making framework to manage growth and development to the year 2051, with Fort Erie projected to accommodate 48,050 people and 18,430 jobs by 2051. - 3.
-The policies of this Plan support a strong, livable, and healthy community, by protecting the environment, safeguarding public health and safety, and facilitating sustainable development and economic growth.
+1. This Official Plan establishes a land use planning policy framework in accordance with the Planning Act and other relevant Provincial legislation, policies and guidelines.
+It contains policies and schedules that provide the framework for a long-term vision for the Town, establishing a broad strategy to achieve overall community wellbeing through social, economic, cultural and environmental objectives.

+- 2. This Official Plan establishes a strategic decision-making framework to manage growth and development to the year 2051, with Fort Erie projected to accommodate 48,050 people and 18,430 jobs by 2051. - The policies of this Plan support a strong, livable, and healthy community, by protecting the environment, safeguarding public health and safety, and facilitating sustainable development, economic growth, and the responsible fiscal management of infrastructure.

-A.3 How this Official Plan is Organized
+A.3 How this Plan is Organized